30th April 2018

 There was only one solution

 The barman asked me which one I wanted to tackle first.
-BTW I don’t now recommend a big lunch followed by a long walk.
+While the meal was enjoyable, the effect was a lesson in avoiding a big lunch before a long walk.

 So that’s why it’s called The Monarch’s Way

 Stoney Lane, and just when I thought the mud was not today’s thing

 That explains the odd looks at lunchtime

 That would have been interesting to watch (but probably noisy)

 Now what do you think these are, hanging like fairy lights near the fruit tree polytunnels?

 Time flies like an arrow and fruit flies like a banana

 all on a built-up earthworks.
 Ploughed up by dobbin’s feet, making a hard walking-surface for me